CDAC-lab/bus5wb-azure-workshop-2/README.md

 ## Document Structure
 This document contains detailed step-by-step instructions on how to implement Real Time Analytics in a Modern Data Platform architecture using Azure Data Services.
 It’s recommended you carefully read the detailed description contained in this document for a successful experience with all Azure services.

-You will see the label **IMPORTANT** whenever a there is a critical step to the lab.
-Please pay close attention to the instructions given.

 ## This Workshop

 ### [Ingest and Analyse real-time data with Event Hubs and Stream Analytics](./Lab/Lab5/Lab5.md)